CUBRID/cubrid-manual/en/sql/function/information_fn.rst

     The **INDEX_CARDINALITY** function returns the index cardinality in a table.
 The index cardinality is the number of unique values defining the index.
 The index cardinality can be applied even to the partial key of the multiple column index and displays the number of the unique value for the partial key by specifying the column location with the third parameter.

+    If you want the updated result from this function, you should run **UPDATE STATISTICS** statement.

     :param table: Table name
     :param index: Index name that exists in the *table*
     :param key_pos: Partial key location.
 It *key_pos* starts from 0 and has a range that is smaller than the number of columns consisting of keys; that is, the *key_pos* of the first column is 0.
 For the single column index, it is 0.
 It can be one of the following types.